Molasses Raisin Bran Muffins

 South African Curried Kidney Beans

 This South African dish from a Gujarati cook is supposedly sweet and sour feast food.
 I didn’t detect much sweet or sour but the flavors were well-balanced and delicious.
-Based on a recipe from the cookbook From Curries to Kabobs: Recipes from the Indian Spice Trail by Madhur Jaffrey.
+This dish is based on a recipe from the cookbook From Curries to Kabobs: Recipes from the Indian Spice Trail by Madhur Jaffrey.
+Read the rest of this entry »

 Summer Squash Zataar (B)